At some point, I’m willing to bet you’ve found yourself in one (or more) of these situations:

 - Headers.
 Falsified information in email headers can also make an email seem like spam.

 - Blacklists.
 Some domains and senders have been “blacklisted” as known spammers.
+See our guide to email blacklists for more info.

 - Rules.
 User-defined rules may block certain types of emails, or those that contain certain types of content.